-We now turn to illustrating Propositions 1 and 2 graphically, while at the same time
+We now turn to illustrating Propositions 1 and 2 graphically, while at the same time extending our analysis to the entire parameter space.

 Graphical Illustration.
 Figure 2 illustrates the full parameter space, including the areas where Assumption BIB is violated.
 An entry (x, y) in this coordinate system has the simple interpretation that the board is equally well informed as x shareholders, while the PA is equally well informed as y shareholders.